mbikki17/C15_CAPSTONE_AGRIROUTE/1_REQUIREMENTS/readme.md

 4. **Supply Chain Transparency**
    - Promote transparency by providing real-time updates on vehicle movement, environmental conditions, and product safety to all stakeholders.

-5. **Environmental Monitoring**
-   - Incorporate sensors (e.g., DHT11 for temperature and humidity) to ensure optimal conditions for transporting perishable goods, triggering alerts for deviations.

 ---

 # Low-Level Requirements (LLR)

 1. **Arduino Integration**
    - Utilize Arduino Uno R3 to manage data flow and coordination between GPS, GSM, DHT11, HX711 load cell, and other modules.